-The Council uses Link Asset Services, Treasury solutions as its external treasury management advisors.
+The Council uses Link Asset Services as its external treasury management advisors.

-The Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon the services of our external service providers.
-All decisions will be undertaken with regards to all available information, including, but not solely, our treasury advisers.
+The Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon our external service providers.

 It also recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills and resources.
-The Council will ensure that the terms of their appointment and the methods by which their value will be assessed are properly agreed and documented and subjected to regular review.

-2. Capital Prudential Indicators 2018/19 - 2020/21
+2. The Capital Prudential Indicators 2018/2019 - 2020/2021.